Our History

 Feasibility Study for Expansion

-A Nigerian consultancy firm is commissioned to conduct feasibility studies to expand the Dockyard's capabilities beyond 200-ton crafts.
+A Nigerian consultancy firm was commissioned to conduct feasibility studies to expand the Dockyard's capabilities beyond 200-ton crafts.

 1990

-New facilities are partially commissioned to handle vessels of up to 10,000 tons, significantly improving in-country maintenance capacity.
+Upgraded facilities were commissioned to handle vessels of up to 10,000 tons, significantly improving in-country maintenance capacity.

 1997